Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Path-integral and phase transition rate of RNAdS black hole

 The path integral problems of the second order in the symmetric double well have been explored by~\cite{BB,BC,BD,BE,BF,BG,BH}, while the problems become quite difficult in the asymmetric double well.
 Because of the asymmetry, the instanton has the different asymptotic behaviours in the two sides of the time axis, and the calculations become tedious.
 This has been explored in~\cite{AV,AW}, which is based on the method of~\cite{BF,BG,BH}.
 The main procedures are shown in the appendix.
+Assume that there are no interactions between these instantons, then the dilute gas approximation can be used to obtain the final probability by summing over the multi-instantons.
 After a heavy algebra, the final results show the probabilities driven by the classical paths have a correction as~\cite{AV,AW}:

 \be P(r_s,t;r_s,0)=\sqrt{\frac{\beta G''(r_s)}{2\pi}}\frac{1}{M_1+M_2}[M_2+M_1e^{(-M_1-M_2)t}], \ee \be P(r_l,t;r_s,0)=\sqrt{\frac{\beta G''(r_l)}{2\pi}}\frac{1}{M_1+M_2}[M_1-M_1e^{-(M_1+M_2)t}], \ee where $M_1$ and $M_2$ have a correction as: \be M_1 \rightarrow \frac{\beta D\sqrt{|G''(r_m)|G''(r_s)}}{2\pi}*M_1, \ee \be M_2 \rightarrow \frac{\beta D\sqrt{|G''(r_m)|G''(r_l)}}{2\pi}*M_2. \ee